true

 SUB-CRITERION C5 – UNDEFINED AGGREGATIONS

-Isla de la Plata is an important aggregation area for Oceanic Manta Rays.
-This area hosts the largest known global population of Oceanic Manta Rays, which occur seasonally between June and October (Burgess 2017; Harty et al. 2022).
-Photo-identification data from 2005 to 2018 has recorded over 2,800 individuals, with estimated annual abundances of 949–7,650 females and 5,226–9,340 males (Harty et al. 2022).
+This area hosts the largest known global population of Oceanic Manta Rays, which occur seasonally between June–October (Burgess 2017; Harty et al. 2022).
+Photo-identification data collected between 2005–2018 indicate that ~ 2,800 individuals use this area, with estimated annual abundances of 949–7,650 females and 5,226–9,340 males (Harty et al. 2022).
 Multi-year resightings of 158 individuals were recorded, with a 13-year maximum period between resightings of an individual.
-Visual estimates of maturity for males classed 82.5% as mature, 8.4% as subadults, 1.2% juveniles, with 6.9% unknown (Harty et al. 2022).
+Individuals are mostly males, and visual estimates of maturity show that 82.5% are mature, 8.4% are subadults, 1.2% juveniles, and 6.9% that have not been sexed (Harty et al. 2022).

 SUBMIT A REQUEST